Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * [5 Minute Getting Started Guide](https://chamberdashboard.com/docs/workflows/5-minute-setup-guide/)
 * [Complete Documentation](https://chamberdashboard.com/chamber-dashboard-support/)

+= Simplify Member Management =
+*   Connect to the free [Member Manager](https://wordpress.org/plugins/chamber-dashboard-member-manager/) plugin to start accepting online payments and automatically create new listings in your directory.
+*   Track new leads and member activities with the free [CRM](https://wordpress.org/plugins/chamber-dashboard-crm/) plugin.
+*   Display upcoming events with the free [Events Calendar](https://wordpress.org/plugins/chamber-dashboard-events-calendar/) plugin.
+*   Let members update their own listings, submit member events, automate your renewal process, create a board or staff profile pages, change payment gateways and more with [addons](https://chamberdashboard.com/add-ons/) for Chamber Dashboard.

 = Build a community resource to increase traffic to your site  =
 *   Add a searchable Business Directory to your site
-*   Search businesses by categories
+*   Filter by category
-*   A-Z directory listings
+*   A-Z search feature
 *   Import existing listings via CSV
-*   Customize directory information

 *   Display featured member listings
-*   Add custom fields to businesses
+*   Add custom fields to individual business listings
 *   Display listings on Google Maps
-*   Link to member’s social media pages
+*   Link to memberâ€™s social media pages

-= Simplify Member Management =
-*   Connect to the free [Member Manager](https://wordpress.org/plugins/chamber-dashboard-member-manager/) plugin to start accepting online payments and automatically create new listings in your directory.
-*   Track new leads and member activities with the free [CRM](https://wordpress.org/plugins/chamber-dashboard-crm/) plugin.
-*   Display upcoming events with the free [Events Calendar](https://wordpress.org/plugins/chamber-dashboard-events-calendar/) plugin.
-*   Let members update their own listings, automate your renewal process, create a board or staff profile pages, change payment gateways and more with [addons](https://chamberdashboard.com/add-ons/) for Chamber Dashboard.
+*   Display Logo Gallery of member businesses
 For full instructions about how to use the plugin, go to [Chamber Dashboard Documentation](https://chamberdashboard.com/chamber-dashboard-support/)

 = Give your site a modern, professional look =